Mascha Schilinski: Career

 Schilinski began her career as a casting director and freelance writer.
 Her first feature film, Dark Blue Girl, premiered at the 2017 Berlin International Film Festival and was nominated for the GWFF Best First Feature Award.

-Her second feature film, Sound of Falling, was screened in competition at the 2025 Cannes Film Festival, where it won the Jury Prize.
-It was later selected as the German entry for Best International Feature Film at the upcoming 98th Academy Awards.
+Her second feature film, Sound of Falling, was screened in competition at the 2025 Cannes Film Festival, where it won the Jury Prize; the film marked only the second time a German production won the Cannes Jury Prize, after Konrad Wolf's Stars in 1959.
+The film was later selected as the German entry for Best International Feature Film at the 98th Academy Awards, though it was not nominated.

+Schilinski signed with Creative Artists Agency and Ithaka Media in December 2025.

 Personal life

 Schilinski's husband, Fabian Gamper, is a cinematographer.
 They have one child.